diaseu/project3/README.md

 - [Questions](#Questions)
 ---
 ## Description
-### Zap is an app created to combine the project management and bug tracking aspects of app development.
-You can ask for help both within your group or ask the community.
-Our goal is to streamline the process of app development by giving you one place to manage projects and ask any and all questions related to development.
+### Zap is a social bugtracker app created to make the bug tracking aspects of app development more social.
+You can track issues within your group, and if needed, ask the community for help.
+Our goal is to streamline the process of app development by giving you one place to track bugs and ask questions related to development.
 Let's get Zapping!
 ---
 ## Screenshots
 <details>